Working papers

 Abstract: We introduce consumer choice into a competitive search model of monetary exchange.
 In contrast to standard search models featuring bilateral meetings, there is a general meeting technology which allows consumers to meet multiple sellers and choose a seller with whom to trade.
 Consumer choice is influenced by random utility shocks which are private information.
 Competitive search equilibrium delivers the efficient allocation at the Friedman rule, but it cannot decentralize the first-best allocation due the presence of private information, which distorts the quantities traded in equilibrium.
 Our main insight is that greater seller entry and more competition between sellers to attract consumers can alleviate the quantity distortion due to private information, bringing the economy closer to the first-best.
 In fact, in the competitive limit, we find that consumer choice eliminates the effects of private information and competitive search can deliver the first-best allocation at the Friedman rule.

-Consumer Choice and the Cost of Inflation (with A. Bajaj)
+Consumer Choice, Market Power, and Inflation (with A. Bajaj)

 Work in progress